-Precautions for safe handling Safe handling Containers, even those that have been emptied, may contain explosive vapours.
+▶ Containers, even those that have been emptied, may contain explosive vapours.
 Do NOT cut, drill, grind, weld or perform similar operations on or near containers.
 Avoid all personal contact, including inhalation.
 Wear protective clothing when risk of exposure occurs.
 Use in a well-ventilated area.
 Prevent concentration in hollows and sumps.
 DO NOT enter confined spaces until atmosphere has been checked.
 Avoid smoking, naked lights or ignition sources.
 Avoid contact with incompatible materials.
-When handling, DO NOT eat, drink or smoke.
-Keep containers securely sealed when not in use.
-Avoid physical damage to containers.
+Safe handling When handling, DO NOT eat, drink or smoke Keep containers securely sealed when not in use Avoid physical damage to containers.
 Always wash hands with soap and water after handling.
 Work clothes should be laundered separately.
-Use good occupational work practice.
-Observe manufacturer's storage and handling recommendations contained within this SDS.
-Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions.
-Other information Store in original containers.
-Keep containers securely sealed.
-No smoking, naked lights or ignition sources.
-Store in a cool, dry, well-ventilated area.
-Store away from incompatible materials and foodstuff containers.
-Protect containers against physical damage and check regularly for leaks.
+Use good occupational work practice Observe manufacturer's storage and handling recommendations contained within this SDS.
+Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions. ▶ DO NOT allow clothing wet with material to stay in contact with skin Store in original containers.
+Keep containers securely sealed No smoking, naked lights or ignition sources.
+Other information Store in a cool, dry, well-ventilated area.
+Store away from incompatible materials and foodstuff containers Protect containers against physical damage and check regularly for leaks.
 Observe manufacturer's storage and handling recommendations contained within this SDS.